Occupational Noise-Induced Hearing Loss

 Guidelines

-The WSIB requires a minimum loss of 25 dB in both ears as a result of occupational noise exposure in order to qualify for noise induced hearing loss entitlement.
+The WSIB requires a minimum loss of 25 decibels in both ears as a result of occupational noise exposure in order to qualify for noise induced hearing loss entitlement.

 Permanent disability